Try: Ontario salmon licence non-resident ice fishing

 Quick Answer

-Vancouver is one of Canada's premier fishing destinations, offering both freshwater and saltwater opportunities within the city limits and surrounding waters.
-The city sits between the Pacific Ocean, the Fraser River (one of the world's greatest salmon rivers), and numerous mountain lakes.
-This unique geography means Vancouver anglers may need two different fishing licences — a provincial freshwater licence and a federal DFO tidal licence.
+Vancouver offers both freshwater and saltwater fishing within the city and surrounding region.
+The city sits between the Pacific Ocean, the Fraser River, and nearby mountain lakes.
+This geography means Vancouver anglers may need two different fishing licences — a provincial freshwater licence and a federal DFO tidal licence.

 Map showing Vancouver location in British Columbia, Canada